Our priority is to keep our staff and patients safe during the Covid-19 pandemic.

 The Department of Health and Social Care have provided guidance that sets out how and when to use a PCR home test kit to test for COVID-19 before a hospital procedure.

-... we ask that you attend any appointments alone unless you require essential support.
+Please attend appointments alone unless you require essential support.
 If so, only one other person will be permitted to join you in your appointment.

 Please do not attend your appointment if you are symptomatic.